 Introduction of new programs.
-Within functional expenditure categories, individual programs may be added or deleted in order to meet the changing needs of the Library.
+Within functional expenditure categories, individual programs may be added or deleted in order to meet the changing needs and financial position of the Library.

 Changes in authorized personnel.
-Changes in service demand may cause the Administrative Librarian and the Library Board to increase or decrease staffing levels.
-Personnel costs are the Library's most significant operating cost.
+Changes in service demand may cause the Administrative Staff and the Library Board to increase or decrease staffing levels.
+Personnel costs at 66.2% are the Library's most significant operating cost.